 At a time when Americans were disillusioned with the executive branch of government in the wake of the Watergate scandal, Carter managed to build a constituency by marketing himself as an outsider to Washington politics.
 He won the Democratic nomination in July 1976 and chose Senator Walter F. Mondale of Minnesota as his running mate.
-In the general election, Carter faced Republican incumbent Gerald R. Ford, who had succeeded to the presidency after Nixon’s resignation.
+In the general election, Carter faced Republican incumbent Gerald R. Ford, who had succeeded to the presidency after Richard Nixon’s resignation.
 In November, Carter won a narrow victory, capturing 51 percent of the popular vote and 297 electoral votes (compared with Ford’s 240).

 “Outsider” in Washington

 As president, Carter sought to portray himself as a man of the people, dressing informally and adopting a folksy speaking style.
 He introduced a number of ambitious programs for social and economic reform, and included a relatively large number of women and minorities in his cabinet.
 Despite Democratic majorities in the House and Senate, Congress blocked Carter’s proposal for welfare reform, as well as his proposal for a long-range energy program, a central focus of his administration.
 This difficult relationship with Congress meant that Carter was unable to convert his plans into legislation, despite his initial popularity.